-Paddlers can enjoy 20 miles of the Blue Trail within the park, as well as camping, hiking, fishing, birding, and nature study.
+Visitors can enjoy nature study, hiking, fishing, birding and camping.
+They can also paddle 20 miles of the Blue Trail within the park.
+The Congaree merges with the Catawba-Wateree to form the Santee River at the southeast corner of the park before flowing into Lake Marion and eventually the Atlantic.
 The Congaree merges with the Catawba-Wateree to form the Santee River at the southeast corner of the park before flowing into Lake Marion and eventually the Atlantic.

 The Congaree River is heavily influenced by upstream dams, including the 200-foot-high Saluda Dam that creates 48,000-acre Lake Murray, the Columbia Diversion Dam on the Broad River just above the confluence, and the Parr Shoals Dam forming Parr Shoals Reservoir about 25 miles higher upstream.